nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 ##### Sweep Script

-This [script](https://github.com/laraCat/CHIP_Pro_DKit_Examples/blob/master/PWM/sweepCont.sh) steps through different speeds while rotating in each direction and unexports the pin after hitting Ctrl+C. Each speed lasts for two seconds.
+This [script](https://github.com/laraCat/CHIP_Pro_DKit_Examples/blob/master/PWM/sweepCont.sh) steps a servo connected to PWM0 through different speeds while rotating in each direction.
+Press Ctrl+C to unexport PWM0 and exit script.
+Each speed lasts for two seconds.
 It stops for one second at 1500000 ns before rotating in the opposite direction.

 ### Unexport PWM

-When you are done using a PWM pin always tell the system to stop listening by unexporting it:
+If pins have not been unexported an error will occur stating the pins are "busy" the next time you go to export them.
+When you are done using a PWM pin **always** tell the system to stop listening by unexporting it:

 ```shell
 echo 0 > /sys/class/gpio/unexport #PWM0
 ```

-If pins have not been unexported an error will occur stating the pins are "busy" the next time you go to export them.